Wayfyndr Map Mobile Screen

 Unpacking the 1.0

-How might we help fans make the most out of their game day?
+How might we help fans make the most out of their game-day experience?

 After unpacking Wayfyndr, this was its main selling point.
 The first iteration was able to do this, but not in the most efficient or accessible way.
 There was also no reason to return to the site except for the event day.
 So, my team thought about how we can make the game day experience as seamless as possible.
 After sharing all this information with stakeholders, this quickly shifted our focus and became the main priority.